Image sharing: History

-The first photo sharing sites originated during the mid to late 1990s, primarily from services providing online ordering of prints (photo finishing), but many more came into being during the early 2000s with the goal of providing permanent and centralized access to a user's photos, and in some cases video clips too.
+The first photo sharing web sites originated during the mid-to-late 1990s, primarily from services providing online ordering of prints (photo finishing), but many more came into being during the early 2000s with the goal of providing permanent and centralized access to a user's photos, and in some cases video clips too.
 Webshots, SmugMug, Yahoo!
 Photos and Flickr were among the first.
 This has resulted in different approaches to revenue generation and functionality among providers.
-The first windows application was invented by jerry ackerman at icu software in 1990 and then Philip Morris at Kodak for a patent in 1994.